fhlab/UMIC-seq/README.md

 # UMIC-seq
 **UMI-linked consensus sequencing tool.**\
-Scripts accompanying "Protein engineering with high-accuracy nanopore consensus sequences" (Zurek PJ, Knyphausen P, Neufeld K, Pushpanath A, Hollfelder F, *in preparation*)
+Scripts accompanying "High-accuracy nanopore consensus sequencing for protein engineering" (Zurek PJ, Knyphausen P, Neufeld K, Pushpanath A, Hollfelder F, *in preparation*)

 ## Setup and installation
 This python script is meant to be used as a stand-alone.
 Just download and copy it into your working directory or add it to your environment path.